reactjs/react.dev/src/content/reference/rsc/server-functions.md

 ---
-title: Server Actions
+title: Server Functions
 ---

 <RSC>

-Sever Actions are for use in [React Server Components](/learn/start-a-new-react-project#bleeding-edge-react-frameworks).
+Sever Functions are for use in [React Server Components](/learn/start-a-new-react-project#bleeding-edge-react-frameworks).

 </RSC>

 <Intro>

-Server Actions allow Client Components to call async functions executed on the server.
+Server Functions allow Client Components to call async functions executed on the server.

 </Intro>